solana-labs/solana-program-library/docs/src/associated-token-account.md

 account with the compatible mint already, and somebody needs to fund that token account.
 If the recipient must fund it first, it makes things like airdrop campaigns difficult and just generally increases the friction of token transfers.
-AToken allows the sender to create the associated token account for the receiver, so the token transfer just works.
+The Associated Token Account program allows the sender to create the associated token account for the receiver, so the token transfer just works.

 See the [SPL Token](token.mdx) program for more information about tokens in